 Select the right channel: The networks used by people around you often cause congestion and interference with your signal.
 You can download free software like Wi-Fi Analyzer for Windows to see all the networks nearby and what channel they use.
 If your network overlaps, consider switching to a less congested channel.
 You may be able to conduct this scan directly when logged into your router.
 Once you have identified the best option, select the appropriate channel within your router settings to ensure there are minimal overlapping networks.

-Newer routers will allow you to prioritise devices.
-This may, for example, allow you to ensure that your laptop is prioritised for speed over other devices such as games consoles.
+Newer routers will allow you to prioritize devices.
+This may, for example, allow you to ensure that your laptop is prioritized for speed over other devices such as games consoles.

 It’s also worth checking if there are any firmware or software updates available for your router - this will likely lead to performance and security enhancements.